If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

 A traditional 401(k) may make more sense if you’re:

-- In a high-income tax bracket now and you expect your tax bracket to be lower in the future
+- In a high-income tax bracket now (at least 32% in 2022, Clark says) and you expect your tax bracket to be lower in the future

 - Wanting to lower your taxable income for the current tax year to avoid a large bump in your federal income tax bracket